aranna05/portfolio/README.md

 # portfolio
-my portfolio by using html and css https://aranna05.github.io/portfolio/
+my portfolio by using html, css and javascript https://aranna05.github.io/portfolio/